NOAA's Online Mapping Tool ERMA Opens up Environmental Disaster Data to the Public

 During the Deepwater Horizon oil spill in the Gulf of Mexico, ERMA was designated as the “common operational picture” for the federal spill response.
 That meant ERMA displayed response-related activities and provided a consistent visualization for everyone involved—which added up to thousands of people.

-To date, the ERMA site dedicated solely to the Deepwater Horizon spill contains over 1,500 data layers that are available to the public.
+To date, the Deepwater Horizon spill in the ERMA Gulf of Mexico contains over 1,500 data layers that are available to the public.
 Data in ERMA are displayed in layers, each of which is a single set of data.
 An example of a data layer is the cumulative oil footprint of the spill.
 This single data layer shows, added together, the various parts of the ocean surface the oil spill affected at different times over the entire course of the spill, as measured by satellite data.
 Another example is the aerial dispersant application data sets that are grouped by day into a single data layer and show the locations of chemical dispersant that were applied to oil slicks in 2010.

 Even today, ERMA remains an active resource during the Natural Resource Damage Assessment process, which evaluates environmental harm from the oil spill and response, and NOAA releases data related to these efforts to the public as they become available.
 ERMA continues to be one of the primary ways that NOAA shares data for this spill with the public.